Encryptioner/private-chat/ai-instructions/task-1-plug-n-play-support.md

     1. If u want to load the chat assistant later in your chosen div id, ensure there is a html `div` and assign an id to it.
 For example:
     ```
     <div id="ai-mate-chat-embed-div-2" />
+3. If u have to update embed script and other docs do it.
+4. Ensure it is production grade and easy to integrate in any website

+### Comments
+1. Design is updated.
+However, still has issue.

+## Instruction List 4

+### Instructions
+1. I am testing wth `test-floating.html` button.
+When I load the chat interface, it shows, this error.
+However, it doesn't show error, when loading the website `http://localhost:5173`
+   @wllama_wllama_esm.js?v=827a6848:2565 Uncaught (in promise) WllamaError: Module is already initialized
+    at Wllama.<anonymous> (@wllama_wllama_esm.js?v=827a6848:2565:15)
+    at Generator.next (<anonymous>)
+    at @wllama_wllama_esm.js?v=827a6848:42:61
+2. On click, the chat window will take majority portion of available website.
+So, it can viewed better.
+There should have option to minimize it. and load again.
+Ensure, after opening window from minimization.
+3. Ensure localstorage, service worker caching of model works for it when loading in any different website
+4. The chat button takes some time load, is it normal?

+### Comments
+1. There are some improvements.
+However, there is still error for `test-floating.html` & `markdown-to-slide` project.

+## Instruction List 4

+### Instructions
+1. The module is already initialized error is still there.
+Fix it.
+Though this error is not making issue in chatting.
+However, it would be nice to see ir gone
+   Uncaught (in promise) WllamaError: Module is already initialized
+    at Wllama.<anonymous> (@wllama_wllama_esm.js?v=827a6848:2565:15)
+    at Generator.next (<anonymous>)
+    at @wllama_wllama_esm.js?v=827a6848:42:61
+    at new Promise (<anonymous>)
+    at __async (@wllama_wllama_esm.js?v=827a6848:26:10)
+    at Wllama.loadModel (@wllama_wllama_esm.js?v=827a6848:2554:12)
+    at Wllama.<anonymous> (@wllama_wllama_esm.js?v=827a6848:2521:25)
+    at Generator.next (<anonymous>)
+    at fulfilled (@wllama_wllama_esm.js?v=827a6848:29:24)